CoderGeoff/DependencyInversionCpp/README.md

 | MoveOutcomeBuilder | A utility class used during to player's move to build MoveOutcome objects |
 | SnakesAndLadders | The game itself.
 It has one method, play, that interacts with the console as you play the game |

-Compare your code as it stands after Task 4 with the code here.
+Try tasks 1 - 4 again, starting with this code.